-The mouse - where did it come from and how does it work?
+Desktop computer users take the mouse for granted.
+But where did it come from and how does it work?

-The need for pointing devices goes back to the wartime days when radar operators and others needed ways of aiming guns.
-Given the connection between war and its highest tech expression, the aeroplane it isn't surprising that the first electronic pointing device was the joystick, closely followed by the light-pen.
+The need for pointing devices goes back to the days of World War II when radar operators and others needed ways of aiming guns.
+Given the connection between war and its highest tech expression, the airplane, it isn't surprising that the first electronic pointing device was the joystick, closely followed by the light-pen.

 It's all relative

 So what makes the mouse such a good idea?

 Well the first thing to say is that straight after the mouse was invented it didn't really have much of an impact.
 It was more or less ignored until Steve Jobs visited the Xerox Parc research centre and "acquired" the ideas he needed to build the Mac.
 Apple was the first to popularise the mouse and it took the PC ages to catch up.
 In fact in the early days of the PC mouse there were a number of different ways of implementing a mouse and different mouse drivers.
 It took the advent of Windows to make the mouse standard issue on the PC and even then it was an "optional" extra for a long time after.

 The key to the success of the mouse is the simple fact that it is a relative pointing device.
 It works in conjunction with an onscreen pointer which shows the current position.
 The mouse is simply used to move the pointer proportionally to the distance the mouse is moved.
 This probably seems obvious to you but the pointing devices that the mouse superseded didn't work in this way at all – they were absolute devices.
 The position of a joystick was mapped directly to a position on a screen and the light-pen actually picked a location on the screen by pointing at it.
 Compare this to the mouse where you can pick it up and move it to a more convenient location without altering the current screen position.